PowerDNS/pdns/docs/backends/ldap.rst

 See :doc:`its manpage <../manpages/zone2ldap.1>` for a complete list of options.

-Bind LDAP backend
+BIND LDAP backend
 ^^^^^^^^^^^^^^^^^

-When coming from the `Bind LDAP sdb backend <http://bind9-ldap.bayour.com/>`__, the records can be kept in the LDAP tree also for the PowerDNS LDAP backend.
+When coming from the `BIND LDAP sdb backend <http://bind9-ldap.bayour.com/>`__, the records can be kept in the LDAP tree also for the PowerDNS LDAP backend.
 The schemas both backends utilize is almost the same except for one important thing:
-Domains for PowerDNS are stored in the attribute "associatedDomain" whereas Bind stores them split in "relativeDomainName" and "zoneName".
+Domains for PowerDNS are stored in the attribute "associatedDomain" whereas BIND stores them split in "relativeDomainName" and "zoneName".

 There is a `migration
 script <http://www.linuxnetworks.de/pdnsldap/bind2pdns-ldap>`__ which